Carving out the low surface brightness universe with NoiseChisel: improvements

 \item \texttt{--widekernel}: By default, \noisechisel{} convolves the input once and estimates the proper tiles for quantile estimations on the convolved image.
 The same convolved image is later used for quantile estimation.
 A larger kernel has the advantage that it increases the skewness (and thus difference between the mean and median, therefore helps in detecting the presence signal).
 However, a larger kernel disfigures the shapes/morphology of the objects.

 The new \texttt{--widekernel} option (and a corresponding \texttt{--wkhdu} option to specify its HDU) were added in Gnuastro 0.5 to allow benefiting from the advantage and not being affected by the problem.
-When its given, the input will be convolved with both the sharp (given through the \texttt{--kernel} option) and wide (given through this option) kernels.
+When it is given, the input will be convolved with both the sharp kernel (given through the \texttt{--kernel} option) and wide kernel (given through this option).
 The mean and median are calculated on the dataset that is convolved with the wider kernel and good tiles are chosen.
 Finally, quantiles are estimated on the good tiles based on the convolution with the sharper kernel.

 \item Rejection of outlier tiles used in estimating the quantile threshold: when there are large galaxies or bright stars in the image, their gradient may be on a smaller scale than the selected tile size.
 In such cases, those tiles will be identified as tiles with no signal, over subtracting the Sky on the wings of bright sources, and creating artificial dark halos in the most extreme cases.
 An outlier identification algorithm has been added to \noisechisel{} to mitigate this problem since Gnuastro 0.8.
 It can be configured with the following options: \texttt{--outliersigma} and \texttt{--outliersclip}.